Rei-SwitchBot/faq/en-us/Meter.md

 ---
-### Can I use Meter alone, or do I need a Hub Mini?
+### Can I use Meter alone, or do I need a Hub Plus/Mini?

 It all depends on whether or not you need to monitor your Meter remotely and/or if you want to back up or sync your data with others on the SwitchBot cloud.